Killol14/Namaste-India/README.md

 I believe I have a created a website that shows the natural beauty of India, with stunning visual imagery and links to informative information.

 ## Credits

-Credit goes to Bootstrap 5 and Shutterstock
+Credit goes to Bootstrap 5 and FreeImages
-Navigation Bar and carasol are used by Bootstrap
+Navigation Bar JavaScript
-Main Images from Shutterstock
+Main Images from FreeImages
+Gallery page from Lighthouse.js
+Google Map From API keys
+Contact form from emailjs

-##### Acknowledgements
+### Acknowledgements